System Design Space

 Consistency in MongoDB: what you can configure

-In a distributed database, “consistency” is not a single switch, but a series of settings and trade-offs.
-Wikipedia emphasizes read/write concern and the emergence of transactions as key mechanisms.
+In a distributed database, “consistency” is not one switch.
+It is a set of settings and trade-offs.
+Wikipedia highlights read concern, write concern, and transactions as key mechanisms.

 Replication and sharding